 Now that you’ve got those bottles, you’re gonna need a place to show them off.
 This rattan bar cart gets the job done while still being able to blend into your living room during off-hours.

 A citrus squeezer that’s not a lemon (dad jokes are a part of tiki)

 Speaking of which, fresh citrus is absolutely imperative for making a good tiki drink.
 This Breville juicer’s expensive, but extracts way more liquid than a typical reamer or hand press, with way less effort.
 As Cate explained to me, it’s also restaurant-quality, which means it can withstand a lot of abuse.

-If you're strictly adhering to mid-century aesthetics, Verve Culture's countertop juicer fits the bill and is currently on sale:
+If you're strictly adhering to mid-century aesthetics, Verve Culture's countertop juicer fits the bill and is a super reasonable buy:

 The secret ingredient